 Homemade Cranberry Sauce Recipe

 Or as I did here, I used my stick blender to crush the berries.
-Poured it into a fine mesh strainer, mashed it through with a spatula until all that’s remaining in the strainer are pulp and seeds.
-The final result is a smooth and creamy cranberry sauce.
+Poured it into a fine-mesh strainer, mashed it through with a spatula until all that’s remaining in the strainer are pulp and seeds.
+The final result is a smooth and creamy jellied cranberry sauce.

-Pour into the jar of your choice, allow to cool completely before refrigerating to set completely.
+Pour into the jar of your choice, allow to cool to room temperature before refrigerating to set completely.

 With the lid still on run hot water over the bottom of the jar.